Most of us associate testosterone with muscles, aggression, and sexual desire.

 Raising their testosterone improved the condition of men who already had cardiovascular issues.

 So if testosterone was the solution here, why was it low in the first place?
 And what can you do about it to keep your heart healthy?

 Average testosterone levels go down every single year.

-Sperm counts go down every single year.
+Not so coincidentally, sperm counts also go down every single year.
 So does sperm health.
 Just look at this chart of sperm morphology (a measure of sperm health) over the last 50 years :

 The average man today has at least 20% less testosterone than a man 30 years ago.
 And the further back you look, the more disturbing the trend.

 Our environment is full of compounds that act as “endocrine disrupters” –– they mess up your hormones.
 This is especially the case with testosterone.
 Many plastics, pesticides, and food additives are estrogenic, meaning they increase estrogen.

 Toxins finding their way into our food, water, and environment are shifting our delicate hormonal balance.